MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 #### Reporting Options
 If you are using multiple *Build Quality Checks* tasks within the same build, you may use the **Run Title** parameter to specify a title that is associated with a specific instance of the task.
 This will help distinguishing between the task results in the summary section.
-The run title is added to the subsection header in the summary in the format <Build Job Name> - <Run Title>.
+The run title is added to the subsection header in the summary in the format \<Build Job Name\> - \<Run Title\>.

 #### Advanced
-- **Disable NodeJS certificate check:** Check this option, if your Team Foundation Server is using a self-signed or corporate SSL certificate.
+- **Disable NodeJS certificate check:** Check this option if your Team Foundation Server is using a self-signed or corporate SSL certificate.
 The option disables the certificate chain validation of NodeJS.
 Please read [here](https://github.com/almtcger/VstsExtensions/blob/master/BuildQualityChecks/en-US/NodeJSAndCertificates.md) for details.

 ### Common Usage Scenarios